 - from Nan in China to U.S., 1919-1923

 - from Betty (Mei-lin, her adopted Chinese daughter) to U.S., 1943-2000

 - from relatives in Hong Kong to Nan in U.S., 1950s and 1960s

 - Missionary information and materials

 - snapshots of China and the mission

-- photographs of 1987 American relatives' visit to China
+- photos of the American relatives' visit to China in 1987